-Probationary MSW Status is applied to students whose overall grade point average is below 3.00, but not less than 2.65, on a 4.0 scale.
+students are those whose overall grade point average is below 3.00, but not less than 2.65, on a 4.0 scale.
 Students under this category will be restricted to nine credit hours of course work during the first semester and must earn a B grade or better in each of courses.
 Students who fail to earn B grade or better in each course will automatically be dismissed from the MSW program.
-The MSW Program Director will serve as the SWRK faculty advisor and monitor students who are admitted into the program under provisional MSW status as their SWRK faculty advisor.
+The MSW Program Director will inform the assigned SWRK faculty advisor about the student's status, and the advisor will monitor any student admitted into the program under probationary MSW status.